arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 - Blinking the LEDs on the device
 - Programming the button on the device
 - Testing the inputs and outputs on the device
-- Connecting the device to the cloud
+- Connecting the device to the Arduino Cloud

 ### Required Hardware and Software